RyanD122/CSCI3308_Foundit/README.md

 If time is an issue, we will pull back on the scope of the project (fewer stats or simpler visualizations.)

 ## Requirements
-* As a user want to see Reddit data so I can analyze Reddit use
+* As a user I want to see Reddit data so I can analyze Reddit use
   * Story points: 20 ID: 1
-* As a user want a URL so I can access the Foundit website
+* As a user I want a URL so I can access the Foundit website
   * Story points: 3 ID: 2
 * As a user I want to know who gets the most karma on a thread so I can learn what Reddit users like
   * Story points: 5 ID: 3